-Treatment for Diabetic& Peripheral Neuropathy consists of managing blood glucose levels to keep them within acceptable limits to reduce the occurrence of symptoms associated with the condition (Mechanisms and pharmacology of diabeticneuropathy – experimental and clinical studies 2013).
+Treatment for Diabetic& Peripheral Neuropathy consists of managing blood glucose levels to keep them within acceptable limits to reduce the occurrence of symptoms associated with the condition.
 The condition can also be managed by the use of certain prescription medications, these include the antidepressants;

 The following anti-seizure medications have also been shown to reduce the symptoms associated with the condition;

 - Gabapentin (Neurontin)

 - Carbamazepine (Tegretol)

 In more severe cases when the preceding medications do not work the physician may prescribe opioid analgesics to reduce pain levels to something that the patient can cope with.
 No medication can completely eliminate the pain from symptoms but many work very well in reducing the pain levels.

 What can the patient expect from treatment for Diabetic & Peripheral Neuropathy?